prince-vishal/realtime-docs-backend/README.md

 # ***PostMan Docs***

 ## About the App
-Build a Presence service, similar to that of google docs, which shows people that are currently viewing a particular doc, history of all the past viewers of a doc.
+This is a Presence service, similar to that of google docs, which shows people that are currently viewing a particular doc, history of all the past viewers of a doc.
  This app has the following basic features:
 - A basic user registration and authentication system, with JWT support for API.